 - Itsukushima Shrine: a UNESCO World Heritage site that is easy to enjoy even on a shorter afternoon visit.

-- The deer: calmer than Nara’s in most cases, but still wild animals that should be treated with respect.
+- The deer: calmer than Nara’s in many cases, but still wild animals that should not be fed, chased, or treated like pets.

-- The overall balance: after the museum, the island usually feels like the right emotional reset rather than a completely separate side trip.
+- The overall balance: after the museum, the island often feels like the right emotional reset rather than a completely separate side trip.

 If you only have time for Hiroshima or Miyajima, most first-time visitors will get a fuller experience by combining both.
 That is the version of the trip most people mean when they say Hiroshima is worth it.